goldminer051/GettingAndCleaningData/Codebook.md

 (10) Finally, tidy data set (dsetAllData) and computed mean data set (dsetMeanData) are written to a csv file in the working directory.

+Here are the descriptive activity names used in the tidy data set:

+1 WALKING
+2 WALKING_UPSTAIRS
+3 WALKING_DOWNSTAIRS
+4 SITTING
+5 STANDING
+6 LAYING